 The prohibition of honey and leaven is to remind us that Yahweh detests arrogance and vanity, but loves humility and self- discipline.
 Consequently, all the baked bread that was brought to the altar had no honey nor leaven.
-The only exception were the wheat loaves that were offered as “Bikurim”(First Fruits) in the festival of Shavuot (Pentecost).
-These loaves were leavened chametz.
-But they were not offered at the altar, but given to the kohanim or Priests.
+The only exception were the wheat loaves that were offered as First Fruits in the festival of Shavuot (Pentecost).
+These loaves were leavened.
+But they were not offered at the altar but given to the or priests.

-Reffering to the words of the Torah that the true Israelites of Yahweh (today under Yahshua) talk, study and obey, King Shlomo (Solomon) said :
+Referring to the words of the Scriptures that the true Israelites of Yahweh (today under Yahshua) talk, study and obey, King Shlomo (Solomon) said :

 Shir ha Shirim (Song of Songs) 4:11 11 milk and honey are under your tongue”